City of Thieves (novel): Plot

 The next morning, the Germans find the group.
 They all escape except for a partisan, who is killed in front of Lev.
 Vika decides they should infiltrate the group of prisoners with the Germans, and are successful, but the partisan leader Markov is recognized by a prisoner he once robbed and is killed by the Germans.
 When the company reaches a schoolhouse, the prisoners are placed in a shed to sleep, and the following morning they discover that the prisoner who betrayed Markov has been murdered.
 Kolya suggests that Vika most likely killed the man.
 A convoy of German vehicles passes the prisoners, and Vika points out Abendroth's car at the end of the convoy.
 Kolya, who speaks German, talks amicably with the Germans, and returns with a plan involving Lev challenging Abendroth, a chess fan, to a match.

 That night, Abendroth calls for Lev, Vika, and Kolya.
 He agrees to a chess match, and adds a dozen eggs to the wager at Kolya's request.
 The three are searched but the young soldier who searches them misses their hidden knives.
 Lev positions his pieces for an inevitable victory, and while Abendroth is contemplating his next move, Lev takes the opportunity to stab Abendroth.
 He kills Abendroth and a soldier fighting Kolya, losing his left index finger in the process.
 Vika grabs the Germans' guns, Kolya grabs the box of eggs, and the three jump out the window and escape into the woods.

 With Leningrad in sight, Vika asks Lev for his full name so she can find him later, kisses him, and leaves to find another group of partisans.
 When Lev and Kolya reach the defenses of Leningrad the next morning, the soldiers on duty shoot at them and hit Kolya in one of his buttocks.
-When the lieutenant realizes that Kolya and Lev are working for Colonel Grechko, he loads Kolya and Lev into a truck and heads quickly for the hospital, but in sight of the hospital the truck's path is blocked by tanks and materiel transports.
-Kolya, suffering from the effects of blood loss, tries to tell Lev that everything's going to be fine, but dies in Lev's arms.
+When the lieutenant realizes that Kolya and Lev are working for Colonel Grechko, he loads Kolya and Lev into a truck and heads quickly for the hospital, but in sight of the hospital the truck's path is blocked by tanks and transports.
+Kolya, suffering from the effects of blood loss, tries to tell Lev that everything's going to be fine and dies in Lev's arms.
 Lev delivers the eggs to Colonel Grechko, and discovers that Grechko has already procured three dozen other eggs.